Polycystic Ovarian Syndrome Symptoms

-Polycystic ovary syndrome signs and symptoms often begin soon after a woman first begins having periods (menarche).
+Polycystic ovary syndrome symptoms often begin soon after a woman first begins having periods (menarche).
 In some cases, PCOS develops later during the reproductive years, for instance, in response to substantial weight gain.
-PCOS has many signs — things you or your doctor can see or measure — and symptoms — things that you notice or feel.
+PCOS has many signs; things you or your doctor can see or measure and symptoms; things that you notice or feel.
 All of these can worsen with obesity.
 Every woman with PCOS may be affected a little differently.

-To be diagnosed with the condition, your doctor looks for at least two of the following:
+To be diagnosed with the condition, your doctor looks for at least two of the following PCOS Syndrome Symptoms

 - This is the most common characteristic.
 Examples include menstrual intervals longer than 35 days; fewer than eight menstrual cycles a year; failure to menstruate for four months or longer; and prolonged periods that may be scant or heavy.